President Ilham Aliyev offers condolences to Iranian counterpart | News.az

 President Ilham Aliyev offers condolences to Iranian counterpart

-President of Azerbaijan Ilham Aliyev has sent a letter of condolences to President of the Islamic Republic of Iran Hassan Rouhani.
+President of the Republic of Azerbaijan Ilham Aliyev has sent a letter of condolences to President of the Islamic Republic of Iran Hassan Rouhani.

-“I was deeply saddened by the news of heavy casualties as a result of a passenger plane crash in your country,” the President said in his message.
+"I was deeply saddened by the news of the death of crew members as a result of a crash of an Iranian tanker," the president said in his message.

 "On the occasion of this tragedy, on behalf of the people of Azerbaijan and on my own behalf, I extend my deepest condolences to you, families and loved ones of those who died and the whole people of Iran," the head of state said.